pengfei99/SparkInternals/Spark_Theory/01_SparkCoreConcept.md

 1. When you submit a spark application to the cluster in cluster mode, the cluster will find a worker to create a driver of your spark application that runs the main() of your spark application.
 Inside the driver, we have a spark context and the data pipeline of how you transform your data.
-The driver analyse the data pipeline and generate logical plans of your spark applications.
-Note a spark application has multiple job, a job has multiple stages, a stage has multiple tasks.
+The driver analyzes the data pipeline and generates logical plans of your spark applications.
+Note a spark application has multiple jobs, a job has multiple stages, a stage has multiple tasks.

-2. If the driver encounter a **rdd.action()**, it calls **DAGScheduler.runJob(rdd, processPartition, resultHandler) to create a job**.
+2. If the driver encounters a **rdd.action()**, it calls **DAGScheduler.runJob(rdd, processPartition, resultHandler) to create a job**.
 If no action, it just adds more stages into the job.

 3. DAGScheduler's runJob() calls **submitJob(rdd, func, partitions, allowLocal, resultHandler) to submit a job**.